codingpower1/Assignment1/README.md

 # COMP-1327 Assignment 1

 ## Description
-THis is the first assignment for module 1
+This is the first assignment for module 1

 ## Author
 Michael Docentes